Buying Stocks in Asia: The Ultimate Guide

 Singapore Stock Exchange

-Singapore’s stock exchange is Southeast Asia’s largest on its own.
+Singapore’s stock exchange is Southeast Asia’s largest.
 Once you consider the fact that a brokerage account here allows you to trade in Malaysia, Vietnam, Indonesia and plenty of other emerging markets, it seems even bigger though.

 We’re assuming you’ve already set up a brokerage account in your home country.
 If not, you should probably first become familiar with your local market before making international stock trades.